 Drivers with a high blood alcohol concentration (BAC) have a heightened relative crash risk.
 Compared with drivers who have not consumed alcohol, drivers with BACs of .15 or above are 380 times as likely to be involved in a single-vehicle fatal crash (Zador et al., 1991).
 As such, they pose a significant public safety risk.
-Among the 9,967 alcohol-impaired driving fatalities in 2014, 69% were in crashes in which at least one driver had a BAC of .15 or higher (NHTSA, 2015).
+Among the 10,874 alcohol-impaired-driving fatalities in 2017, 68% were in crashes in which at least one driver had a BAC of .15 g/dL or higher (NHTSA, 2018).

-High-BAC offenders can be classified as hardcore drunk drivers.
-Many of these individuals have driven drunk repeatedly but may not have avoided detection or prosecution for these offenses.
-As such, the model for enhanced high-BAC sanctions follows those in place in the majority of jurisdictions for repeat offenders.
+High-BAC offenders can be classified as high-risk drunk drivers.
+Many of these individuals have driven drunk repeatedly but may have avoided detection or prosecution for these offenses.
+As such, the model for enhanced high-BAC sanctions is similar, if not equivalent, to those for repeat offenders.

-The specifics of these laws vary by state but typically includes lengthier administrative license suspension/revocation, mandatory installation of an ignition interlock, increased fines, lengthier periods of incarceration, mandatory assessment and treatment, and ineligibility for deferred sentencing or diversion programs.
-The BAC level at which these sanctions apply also varies, ranging from .15 to .20.
+The specifics of these laws vary by state but typically include lengthier administrative license suspension/revocation, mandatory installation of an ignition interlock, increased fines, lengthier periods of incarceration, mandatory assessment and treatment, and ineligibility for deferred sentencing or diversion programs.

+The BAC level at which these sanctions apply also varies, typically ranging from .15 to .20.
 Several jurisdictions have created a tiered system whereby enhanced sanctions are required at more than one BAC level and are graduated.
 For example, impaired drivers in Virginia face enhanced penalties at both .15 and .20.
-In states where there is judicial discretion in sentencing, the presence of a high-BAC is often viewed as an aggravating factor.
+In states where there is judicial discretion, the presence of a high-BAC is often viewed as an aggravating factor at the time of sentencing.